ines312692/ToDoList/README.md

 ## Data Persistence

 Task and user data is stored in a JSON file within a Docker volume, ensuring data persistence across container restarts.

+## Health Checks and Monitoring

+The application includes built-in health check mechanisms to ensure service availability:

+### Backend Health Check
+- The backend service exposes a `/health` endpoint that returns the service status
+- In Docker Compose deployment, a health check is configured to:
+  - Test the endpoint every 30 seconds
+  - Timeout after 10 seconds
+  - Retry up to 3 times before marking the service as unhealthy

+### Monitoring
+- The Jenkins pipeline includes a summary stage that displays all Kubernetes resources in the deployment namespace
+- In case of deployment failure, the pipeline automatically retrieves the most recent Kubernetes events to aid in troubleshooting

+## Project Status and Roadmap

+### Current Status
+This project is currently operational and includes all the core functionality described in the features section.
+The application has been containerized and can be deployed using Docker Compose, Kubernetes, or Helm charts.

+### Future Improvements
+Potential enhancements for future versions:
+- Implement user authentication and authorization
+- Add task categories and priority levels
+- Implement task search and filtering capabilities
+- Add email notifications for task due dates
+- Enhance the UI with responsive design for mobile devices
+- Implement a database backend instead of file-based storage
+- Add comprehensive test coverage
+- Set up automated testing in the CI/CD pipeline